ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 categories: management leadership people
 ---

 Stepping up to the leadership plate can be daunting.
 A common challenge new leaders face is balancing their existing duties with the additional responsibilities of management.
-A question I’m often asked by new managers is "How do I balance managing a team with my responsibilities as an individual contributor?"
+I’m often asked: "How do I balance managing a team with my responsibilities as an individual contributor?"

-When I was first stepping up into a management role, my boss advised me safely that balance and time management are paramount: How to get everything done in the increasingly limited amount of time that you have; or, how to fit 10kg into a 1kg bag.
+When I was first stepping up into a management role, my boss advised me sagely that balance and time management are paramount: How to get everything done in the increasingly limited amount of time that you have; or, how to fit 10kg into a 1kg bag.

 ## Delegating